yash-sharma1/docs-site/docs/api-reference/cli.md

 You can download Binance Chain CLI releases here: [https://github.com/binance-chain/node-binary](https://github.com/binance-chain/node-binary)

+Source code will be released soon after pending security audits have been completed.

 ## Where to connect

 You can manage you keys locally without connecting to any node.
 But if you want to interact with Binance Chain,